nicolacimmino/TRNG/LOG.md

     Monte Carlo value for Pi is 3.099227028 (error 1.35 percent).
     Serial correlation coefficient is 0.000629 (totally uncorrelated = 0.0).

 Numbers don't look good.
-Particularly the chi square distribution looks very bad.
+Particularly the chi square test result looks very bad.
 So I started to toy around with the numbers seeing if I could find something odd and this struck as clearly wrong:

     grep 00 tmp.txt | wc -l
     5927